FDio/csit/docs/report/dpdk_performance_tests/csit_release_notes.rst

 #.
 TEST FRAMEWORK

-   - **Upgrade to Ubuntu 20.04 LTS**: Re-installed base operating system to Ubuntu 20.04.2 LTS.
-Upgrade included also baseline Docker containers used for spawning topology.

    - **CSIT test environment** version has been updated to ver.
-7, see :ref:`test_environment_versioning`.
+8, see :ref:`test_environment_versioning`.

 #.
 DPDK RELEASE VERSION CHANGE